MHF13/VideoPlayer/docs/README.md

 }
 ```
 ## TODO 7
-Pintaremos la textura del frame actual pero solo se hara durante el estado de PLAY
-It is important that both the texture and the surface are released to avoid memory leaks
+We paint the texture of the current frame but it will only be done during the PLAY state It is important that both, the texture and the surface are released to avoid memory leaks
 ```
 bool VideoPlayer::PostUpdate()
 {